tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 - the only side effects (the movement of the rectangle) occur in the function passed to the subscribe;
 - the cleanup of subscriptions to the mousemove and mouseup events is handled automatically by the ```takeUntil``` function when it closes the streams.

 However, there's still something not very elegant about this version.
 In particular, we are reading the position of the rectangle directly from the DOM inside the `map` on the `mousedown` stream.
+This dependency on mutable state outside the function scope makes this solution impure.

+### A Pure FRP Solution

 We can remove this dependency, making our event stream a 'closed system', by introducing a `scan` operator on the stream to accumulate the state using a pure function.
 First, let's define a type for the state that will be accumulated by the `scan` operator.
 We are concerned with